Trakzi

 General wealth buildingTaxable brokerage / investment accountFlexible long-term investing

 This "money map" is where budgeting and investing finally stop arguing and start acting like teammates.
+If you ever ask a friend to help me budget my paycheck across short-term and long-term goals, this is the layout you want to share.

 Step 9: Review Your Budget Like an Investor Reviews a Portfolio